agc93/wingvortex/docs/content/en/docs/usage/mods.md

 ### Installing archives with multiple mod files

 If you install a file from Nexus Mods that has multiple game mod files (i.e. `.pak` files), you will see a prompt that should walk you through the process of choosing which mod files you want to install.
-Remember that since Vortex doesn't actually read your game files, it won't be able to detect skin slot conflicts automatically.

 ## Install from archives